 Historic 1854-S Quarter Eagle, One of 12 Known

-among the highest for any U.S. numismatic issue.
-It speaks volumes
+quarter eagle is among the highest for any U.S. numismatic issue.

-about the conflicting needs of California and Washington during the
+It speaks volumes about the conflicting needs of California and

 Collectors and specialists in Territorial gold well know of the extreme dearth of small gold coins in California during the early Gold Rush days, from 1849 through 1856 or so.
 As makeshifts, foreign gold and silver coins, along with gold dust and gold ingots, fulfilled but a small portion of the acute need.
 Hoarding quickly drove federal gold coins from circulation.
 Paper fractional currency was not an option: It was illegal under the State Constitution.
 The massive oversupply of gold versus silver caused silver coins' melt value to exceed face value.
 The few silver U.S. coins that made their way to California were insufficient for larger payments, and were hoarded or exported, rather than melted, after the 1853 content reduction.
 The Territorial gold coins that private minters issued were underweight (or perceived to be so), and mostly traded far below par or were melted.